 Edgbaston turns blue for One Day for Children at England vs India

-Edgbaston turned blue on Sunday as England's World Cup game with India raised awareness of One Day for Children.
+Edgbaston turned blue on Sunday as England's World Cup game with India marked One Day for Children.

 The ICC and UNICEF have teamed up during the World Cup to support the latter's work helping underprivileged children in cricket-playing countries learn, play and be healthy.